DPDK/dpdk/doc/guides/prog_guide/hash_lib.rst

 Also, the API contains a method to allow the user to look up entries in bursts, achieving higher performance than looking up individual entries, as the function prefetches next entries at the time it is operating with the first ones, which reduces significantly the impact of the necessary memory accesses.
-Notice that this method uses a pipeline of 8 entries (4 stages of 2 entries), so it is highly recommended to use at least 8 entries per burst.

 The actual data associated with each key can be either managed by the user using a separate table that mirrors the hash in terms of number of entries and position of each entry,